-University of Central Lancashire (UCLan) applied to the OfS for consent to use the word university in its proposed new name, 'University of Lancashire' in June 2023.
-We consulted on the provider's new name and received 1,830 responses.3
+The University of Bolton applied to the OfS for approval of its proposed new name, 'University of Greater Manchester', in August 2023.
+We consulted on the provider's proposed new name and received 1,885 responses.

-1,812 respondents answered the question seeking their view of whether the proposed name is, or has the potential to be, confusing or misleading.
-The other responses did not answer this question but did provide other comments that were also analysed.
-1,635 (90 per cent) of respondents responded that in their view the proposed name was, or has the potential to be, confusing or misleading.
-177 (10 per cent) of respondents commented that they did not consider the proposed name to be confusing or misleading.
+1,187 respondents (64 per cent) responded that in their view the proposed name is not, or does not have the potential to be, confusing or misleading.
+676 (36 per cent) responded that the proposed name is or has the potential to be confusing or misleading.